 These early towns were usually built around mining, railroads, protective army forts or water access.
 Initially they lacked typical organizational amenities such as a government with law enforcement or banking.
 Inns were available, but typically established in large canvas tent buildings.
 Quickly lawless elements entered.

-Gunfighters, Western outlaws, and bordellos all became a part of these frontier towns.
+Gunfighters, gamblers, Western outlaws, and bordellos all became a part of these frontier towns.
 As more families moved into an area, concerned citizens wanted to improve life.
 Lawmen were appointed.
 City governments and town banks were established.
 Laws were enacted regulating firearms and guns in town.

 Tombstone, Arizona - where we live - is a good example of such a town!

 When visiting town, your Tombstone exploration will find historic buildings still here from the 19th century.
 We love roaming through the historic parts of town.
 If you're interested in early American history - we really recommend a trip to Tombstone.

 Here are local city guide suggestions reflecting 1880s Tombstone of places you can see today: